vishipayyallore/speaker-series-2022/microsoft-reactor/S11_2022Feb09_Azure_Web_Apis_and_Apps/README.md

 ## What are we doing today?

+> 1. Deploy Node JS Web API to Azure.
+It connects to Mongo Atlas.
+> 1. Deploy Angular 13 App to Azure
+> 1. Deploy ReactJS Web App to Azure.
+It retrieves the data from Node JS Web API.
+(MERN Stack)
-> 1. Scaling Web App [Up and Out]
+> 1. Deploy .NET 6 Razor Web App to Azure Container Registry, and Azure Container Instances.
+> 1. Deploy .sqlproj to SQL Azure.
+> 1. Deploy .NET 6 Web API to Azure.
-> 1. Scaling out Web App
+> 1. Deploy .NET 6 Blazor Web App to Azure.
+It retrieves the data from .NET 6 Web API.
-> 1. Scaling In/Out manually
-> 1. Scaling In/Out automatically based on Schedule
-> 1. Scaling In/Out automatically based on Specific Dates
-> 1. Scaling In/Out automatically based on Metrics

 ---